gisma/MetashapeTools/README.md

 ### `Export Tiepoint Error`
 Export the Tie Point Errors from the sparse pointcloud to a csv file.
 This means   Reconstruction Uncertainty, Reprojection Error,Projection Accuracy, Image Count.

-### `Orthomosaic Reproducibility`

-2. Import the GCP and align them.
-3. Start the script `Reproducibility`
-This will compute a set amount of orthomosaics (default is 5), which later can be analysed in R.